 Malware is any software, product, or program created or installed on your computer to cause harm.
-Hackers use malware to corrupt or delete files, steal money and personal data, copy passwords, or take control of specific programs.
+Cybercriminals use malware to corrupt or delete files, steal money and personal information, copy passwords, or take control of specific programs.

 The most common ways for malware to be installed are phishing emails, corrupt attachments, suspicious downloads, unfamiliar links, and malicious websites.

 The infographic below shows the most common threat types identified and flagged during Surfshark’s Antivirus scans, including malware such as viruses, trojans, worms, spyware, adware, bots, and more.

 Each form of threat is ranked and recorded as a percentage of total threats found in the pie chart at the top of the infographic, like other data points in this article, and is updated weekly until January 1st, 2023.

 Keep in mind that most threats presented are malware but some are categorized as riskware – i.e., software with the ability to create one or more security vulnerabilities or system breaches.

 Certain malware has become ever more “popular” in recent months.
 It’s good to know which threats are popping up frequently so that you can watch out for potential breaches and take the necessary precautions.
 Below are three of the newest and most threatening malware types operating in 2022.

 A class of malicious software that will attack and erase an infected computer’s hard drive.
 Unlike ransomware, which temporarily encrypts data to extort money or information, wiper malware destroys it outrightly.